 Combine too few physicians with a population that is growing AND aging, along with more access to services through health insurance, and you’ve got a numbers problem.
 And that leads to the next reason why doctor’s appointments are so hard to get.

-3. Health insurance reimbursements force physicians to overload their panels.
+3. Health insurance reimbursements drive physicians to overload their panels.

-Traditional primary care doctors rely on health insurance reimbursements as their primary source of revenue.
+Traditional primary care doctors rely on health insurance reimbursements as their business' primary source of revenue.